-My book, I Am A Magical Teenage Princess (Chômu Press) is now available It’s a story collection about teenagers, rock ‘n’ roll, cartoons, the 1960s, cavemen, sex, and other things.
+My book I Am A Magical Teenage Princess (Chômu Press) is now available.
+It’s a short story collection about teenagers, rock ‘n’ roll, cartoons, the 1960s, cavemen, sex, and other things.
+Some of the stories in it have appeared in such esteemed publications as Conjunctions, Mid American Review, Washington Square, and Hayden’s Ferry Review.
+A couple of them were nominated for Pushcart Prizes and another one was shortlisted in Best American Non-Required Reading 2012!.
 You can get a taste by reading some of the stories here.

 And then order it TODAY: